 The bus to nowhere has been spotted at all points of the city by the hopeless and lost.
 You wouldn’t notice it unless you were looking for it, but it has been commonly reported on West Powelton, Center City, Passyunk, Haverford, Dauphin, and at the Grad Hospital.
 Some have even claimed that the bus has traveled to other cities.

 The ghost version of the SEPTA picks up the travelers who have experienced awful things in their lives- things awful enough to push them to the lowest possible points of their despair.
-Stories have surfaced about passengers who had gotten into a fight with a family member who then later was killed in a drunk driving accident, suffered a miscarriage as a result of a husband’s infidelity, lost everything they and their family owned to gambling, or even having committed a murder.
+Stories have surfaced about passengers who had gotten into a fight with a family member who then later was killed in a drunk driving accident (as a result the family went to Personal Injury Attorney in South Carolina to claim compensation for their valuable loss), suffered a miscarriage as a result of a husband’s infidelity, lost everything they and their family owned to gambling, or even having committed a murder.

 The bus is not on any route map and no number is displayed on its marquee.
 It doesn’t even belong to the city.
 It just seems to answer the internal call from an individual in their own personal hell, who just wants to get away from here- to go anywhere but here.